lmnaslimited/lens-docs/src/content/docs/02-naming-standards/03-performance-standards.md

 # Processing Concept

-## Cursor-Based Sequential Processing in Python
+## Parallel cursor Processing in Python

-### What Is Cursor-Based Sequential Processing?
+### What Is Parallel cursor Processing?
-* Cursor-Based Sequential Processing is a method of walking through a dataset one record at a time using a pointer (cursor) that remembers your current position.
-* Think of it like reading a list from top to bottom, keeping your finger on the current row, and only moving down when you’re done with that row’s work.
+* Parallel cursor processing is a performance optimization technique used to process multiple related datasets without repeatedly scanning them from the start.
+* It works by keeping pointers (cursors) in each dataset, starting the next search from the last matched position instead of restarting from the first record.
+* This is especially efficient when datasets are sorted by the same key and need to be processed sequentially.
 ### When to Use It
-* You need to process related datasets by a shared key (e.g., Sales Order ID).
-* You want to keep processing order predictable — top to bottom.
+* Processing parent–child or multi-level related records.
+* Both datasets are sorted on the join key (e.g., parent or name).
-* You want to merge or enrich data per record before moving to the next one.
+* You need to merge/enrich data efficiently without restarting loops.
-* You want clean, isolated logic per record.

-**Note** : This method is best if the data sources are sorted and has atleast one key common between them

 ### Common Usecase
 Dataset 1 — Sales Orders (Jan)